The Physician: Film, TV or theatrical adaptations

 The Physician had a musical made in Spain.
-It´s composed by Ivan Macias and adapted by Felix Amador.
-In 2017-2018 a concert version was done and did a tour through some spanish cities., Adrián Salzedo as Rob y Talía del Val as Mary.
+It's composed by Ivan Macias and adapted by Felix Amador.
+In 2017-2018 a concert version was done and did a tour through some Spanish cities., Adrián Salzedo as Rob y Talía del Val as Mary.
 In October 17 it was the world premier of El médico el musical in Madrid, with Adrián Salzedo as Rob, Sofía Escobar as Mary, Joseán Moreno as Barber and Alain Damas as Sha.
-In september 2019, Gerónimo Rauch and Daniel Diges alternate the role of Rob.
+In September 2019, Gerónimo Rauch and Daniel Diges alternate the role of Rob.
 In 12 of January 2020 El médico did the last performance in Madrid and was going to go to Barcelona, but due the pandemic this was cancelled.
 A new production by Dario Regattieri was premiered in December 22 of 2021 in Sevilla to do a tour.
 Rob was play by Guido Balzareti and Mary by Cristina Picos.
 The tour finished in Zaragoza in 26 of February 2023.
-In 6 November 2024 El medico was back at the stages and for the first time in Barcelona, this time with Federico Salles as Rob and Alba Cuartero as Mary.
+On 6 November 2024 El medico was back at the stages and for the first time in Barcelona, this time with Federico Salles as Rob and Alba Cuartero as Mary.
 After finished this season in Barcelona, the musical did a mini tour.
 The tour will finish in Zaragoza the 18 of May.